samuelFain/FruitsVegetablesClassifier/README.md

 ** the notebooks in this project are fully documented **

-## Example of the model prediction based on an mp4 video input conataining images from the testing dataset:
+## Example of the model prediction based on an mp4 video input containing images from the testing dataset:
 ![video_feature](https://user-images.githubusercontent.com/65926551/152635424-df034fe7-d4b8-49d9-8908-9014d725e37c.gif)

 ## Libraries